 During the pandemic, the Technology industry has proven resilient and as companies shifted their digital operations to survive, certain tech skills are in high demand and particular industries have seen huge growth throughout COVID.
 We recently highlighted the types of jobs hiring throughout the pandemic.
 This article identifies the in-demand technology skills and sectors, to help you consider your next career move.

 - AI/Machine Learning

-Salt digital recruitment agencies, Technology Sales Manager, Jake Tomkins advises you to spend as much of your spare time as possible programming and using Github to build up your portfolio, as companies will likely review this.
+Salt, a global digital recruitment agencies, Technology Sales Manager, Jake Tomkins advises you to spend as much of your spare time as possible programming and using Github to build up your portfolio, as companies will likely review this.
 Also, spend some time learning cloud technologies such as AWS.